naphteine/ideas/README.md

 ## Trivial

-The name of this project, "Eiri", is inspired by the character Masami Eiri from the anime series "Serial Experiments Lain" (SEL).
+The previous name of this project, "Eiri", is inspired by the character Masami Eiri from the anime series "Serial Experiments Lain" (SEL).